vroger11/vroger11.github.io/_posts/2019-10-12-first-year-review-as-a-phd-student.markdown

 In this post I will talk about the subject of my PhD thesis, the direction it takes, future works and the changes in my life (due to PhD).

 Before I continue, I would like to thank my advisors<sup>[1](#advisors)</sup> for their help and advises, [La Région Occitanie](https://www.laregion.fr/) and [Federal University of Toulouse](https://en.univ-toulouse.fr) for funding me, the University Paul Sabatier and the IRIT lab for their support.
-Also, I want to remind you that it is my personal Blog (it only engages myself).
+Also, I want to remind you that it is my blog (it only engages myself).

 # Subject
 My thesis consists in creating an Automatic System of Intelligibility Measurement (SAMI in French).